📢 We will be closed from Friday 3 April to Monday 6 April for the Easter public holidays. 🪺

 What Is an Informal Property Agreement?

 Property can be divided in a divorce informally.
 These agreements are outside the scope of the Family Law Act.
-This arrangement may seem attractive for several reasons.
-It offers more flexibility than a legally binding option.
+This offers more flexibility than a court order.

 There’s no strict time limit for creating the agreement.
 It’s also initially cheaper to organise a financial settlement without the supervision of a lawyer or the Family Court.